nmwsharp/geometry-central/docs/docs/surface/algorithms/embedding.md

 ??? func "`#!cpp EmbedConvexResult embedConvex(ManifoldSurfaceMesh& mesh, EdgeData<double>& edgeLengths, EmbedConvexOptions options = defaultEmbedConvexOptions);`"

     Embed a metric described by a set of edge lengths.
 Options are passed as a [RemeshOptions](#options) object.
 If embedding fails, the flag `EmbedConvexResult::success` will be set to `false`.
+Input mesh `mesh` and edge lengths `edgeLengths` are unchanged.

 ??? func "`#!cpp EmbedConvexResult embedConvex(ManifoldSurfaceMesh& mesh, CornerData<Vector2>& textureCoordinates, EmbedConvexOptions options = defaultEmbedConvexOptions);`"

     Embed a metric described by a set of UV coordinates.
 Options are passed as a [RemeshOptions](#options) object.
 If embedding fails, the flag `EmbedConvexResult::success` will be set to `false`.
 Note that since UVs are in general discontinuous, the two lengths across any seam edge must agree (and will be averaged if not).
 Note also that shape recovery from UVs will work only if the mesh was unfolded isometrically, i.e., without any stretching or distortion of edges.
+Input mesh `mesh` and UVs `textureCoordinates` are unchanged.

 ??? func "`#!cpp EmbedConvexResult embedConvex(ManifoldSurfaceMesh& mesh, IntrinsicGeometryInterface& intrinsicGeometry, EmbedConvexOptions options = defaultEmbedConvexOptions);`"

     Embed a metric described by an `IntrinsicGeometryInterface`.
 Note that this could be a purely intrinsic description such as `EdgeLengthGeometry`, but also an extrinsic description such as `VertexPositionGeometry` (e.g., for debugging/sanity checking).
 Options are passed as a [RemeshOptions](#options) object.
 If embedding fails, the flag `EmbedConvexResult::success` will be set to `false`.
+Input mesh `mesh` and metric `IntrinsicGeometry` are unchanged.

 ### Advanced Usage